 - 1. For security reasons, iDRAC supports only HTTPS-based communication to the client. - 2.
-For stability reasons, iDRAC supports up to four subscriptions for Telemetry. - 3.
+For stability reasons, iDRAC supports up to eight subscriptions. - 3.
 Deletion of subscriptions is supported through Redfish interface only, even for the manual deletion by the Admin.